quasi-coherent/tern/README.md

-This `TernMigration` is what is needed to apply the migration when combined with the last thing required from the user: the actual query that should be ran and how it runs in the custom context.
+This `TernMigration` is what is needed to apply the migration when combined with the last thing required from the user: the actual query that should be ran and how it is built in the custom context.
 This is represented by the `QueryBuilder` trait:

 ```rust